-Inertial Navigation Systems (INS) have to take the Gravity Vector g, Earth Rotation Rate ω and the Coriolis Effect
+Inertial Navigation Systems (INS) have to take the Gravity Vector, Earth Rotation Rate and the Coriolis Effect into account to be able to correctly calculate the movement and orientation of the aircraft over the globe without any reference to the outside.

 "Inertial Navigation (IN) is the type of navigation that uses accelerometers and a computer to calculate via dead reckoning one’s position.
 IN is fundamentally achieved by the double integration of acceleration and correcting for gravitational fields in the computations along with other considerations such as coriolis acceleration.
 Currently IN is used for navigation in astronautics, aeronautics, marine and land, but the technology goes beyond navigation"